Ukrtelecom: Operations

 Public Joint Stock Company Ukrtelecom is one of the largest telecom operators in Ukraine, offering customers in every region virtually the full range of modern telecommunications services.
 As an infrastructure provider, Ukrtelecom concentrates on expanding its high-speed fiber-optic internet network and, in recent years, has been replacing copper lines with fiber.
 By early 2021 the company's broadband network covered 3,322 settlements and more than 2,000 local communities, with medical and educational institutions connected to its fiber backbone.

 Ukrtelecom is also among the sector's biggest taxpayers and employers.

-In 2023 the company kept about 90 percent of the settlements that had been served before the full-scale Russian invasion online, restored connectivity in de-occupied areas, continued building out fiber infrastructure, and delivered several strategically important projects to guarantee reliable, high-quality telecom services for Ukraine's Armed Forces, government bodies, businesses, and the population at large.
+In 2023, the company maintained network operations in approximately 90 percent of the settlements served prior to the full-scale Russian invasion.
+It also restored connectivity in de-occupied areas, expanded fiber infrastructure, and delivered several infrastructure projects to support the Ukrainian Armed Forces, government bodies, businesses, and the general public.

-In 2024 Ukrtelecom continued to provide telecommunications services to the Armed Forces of Ukraine, government agencies, businesses, social infrastructure facilities, and the general public across the country.
+In 2024, Ukrtelecom continued to provide telecommunications services to the Armed Forces of Ukraine, government agencies, businesses, social infrastructure facilities, and the general public across the country.
 Before the full-scale Russian invasion, the corporation maintained internet service availability in 90% of the communities covered by its network, despite the difficult circumstances.
 Ukrtelecom made timely tax payments, made significant investments in the expansion of the optical network, improved cybersecurity, and supported the Ukrainian Defense Forces.